aloima/tellydb/docs/SPECS.md

 * Process accepts clients, receives data sent by client, interprets received data as commands and manages the server.

 tellydb handles received data as follows:
-* Data will be saved to cache
+* Data will be saved to cache.
-* When closing the server, data will be taken from cache and written to database file
+* When closing the server, data will be taken from cache and written to database file.

 ## Authorization
 To get information, look at [AUTH.md](./AUTH.md).